Shannon meets Myerson: Information Extraction from a Strategic Sender: Introduction

-Our work significantly extends the results of the conference version \cite{vora2020zero} where we discussed a special case of sender's utility and showed that the information extraction capacity is bounded above by the Shannon capacity of a certain graph.
-In \cite{vora2020achievable, vora2020communicating}, we studied a related strategic communication problem where the receiver tried to achieve asymptotically vanishing probability of error.
+Our work significantly extends the results of \cite{vora2021optimal,vora2020zero}.
+In \cite{vora2021optimal}, we considered a situation where a health inspector designs a questionnaire to screen travellers.
+In \cite{vora2020zero} we discussed a special case of sender's utility and showed that the information extraction capacity is bounded above by the Shannon capacity of a certain graph.
+We studied related strategic communication problems in \cite{vora2020achievable, vora2020communicating} where the receiver tried to achieve asymptotically vanishing probability of error.
+In \cite{vora2020achievable}, we considered an unconstrained rate setting and determined the rates achievable for reliable communication.
 In \cite{vora2020communicating}, we considered a rate limited setting and we determined sufficient and necessary conditions for reliable communication.
-In \cite{vora2020achievable}, we considered an unconstrained rate setting and we determined the achievable rates.

 The paper is organized as follows.
-We formulate the problem in Section II.
-In Section III, we determine the equilibrium of the Stackelberg game with the noiseless channel.
-In Section IV, we discuss the existence of information extraction capacity and in Section V and VI, we derive lower bounds and upper bounds respectively on the capacity.
-We discuss some examples in Section VII.
-Finally, we analyze the Stackelberg game with the noisy channel in Section VIII.
-Section IX concludes the paper.
+We formulate the problem in Section~\ref{sec:prob_form}.
+In Section~\ref{sec:equil_noiseless}, we determine the equilibrium of the Stackelberg game with the noiseless channel.
+In Section~\ref{sec:exist_capa}, we discuss the existence of information extraction capacity and in Section~\ref{sec:lower_bound} and ~\ref{sec:upper_bound}, we derive lower bounds and upper bounds respectively on the capacity.
+Finally, we analyze the Stackelberg game with the noisy channel in Section~\ref{sec:equil_noisy}.
+Section~\ref{sec:concl} concludes the paper.